krnese/AzureDeploy/OMS/MSOMS/Solutions/asrautomation/readme.md

 # Azure Site Recovery Automation Runbooks

->This is preliminary documentation for ASR Automation Runbooks and is likely to change in the near future.
+>NOTE: This is preliminary documentation for ASR Automation Runbooks and is likely to change in the near future.

+>The Runbooks can also be added automatically from the PowerShell Gallery

 These automation runbooks provides the following functionality when doing test, planned and unplanned failover to Azure: